steamatch/STEAMatch.-The-NFTask/README.md

 ## Calendar

-2021
-+ December/1 Project launch.

 2022
-+ The Collection on [OpenSea](https://opensea.io) will be set for auction with 20 NFTs.
++ The Collection will be launched on July.

 ## [Register and submit your audio](https://docs.google.com/forms/d/e/1FAIpQLSdEjByNtfa4y5L_ARHOGvkv2SqZVF1OKfCBb14MtGMJEg7p4g/viewform)